 When your head is level, hydrogen peroxide can penetrate deeper and prevent further drainage coming out of the ear.

-Pour one cap of hydrogen peroxide into the ear that is not on the pillow.
+Pour one cup of hydrogen peroxide into the ear that is not on the pillow.

-If you lie on the left side, pour peroxide in right ear.
+If you lie on the left side, pour peroxide in the right ear.

 Initially, you will experience fizzling and popping sounds.